4.9-Stars

 Cost Of Air Conditioning Units

-An AC running for an hour costs around 33 to 40 cents, so if it’s running for about 8 hours a day, it can cost you almost $100 a month in power alone!
-Plus, the installation and maintenance charges vary according to the model.
+An AC running for an hour will set you back around 33 to 40 cents.
+Running it for about 8 hours a day could cost nearly $100 a month just in electricity!
+Plus, keep in mind that installation and maintenance fees will vary with the model.

-Although ducted systems are common in most Australian homes, they tend to be costlier than the types.
-They can cost nearly $1.5 to $2.0 per hour, meaning you may have to incur almost $500-$2000+ in power on average, along with other additional costs.
+Although ducted systems are standard in most Australian homes, they tend to be costlier than the types.
+They can cost nearly $1.5 to $2.0 per hour, meaning you may incur almost $500-$2000+ in power on average, along with other additional costs.
 Hence, it is critical to consider the cost-benefit ratio and determine whether it will be a worthy investment.

 Pros